 After our approach shots we moved to inside the circle to see what the Warden could do with the chains.
 When putting from inside 30 feet, you can pick a straight line from you to the basket and know the Warden could fly on that same path.
 We saw no movement left and no movement right, just a straight line.
 You don’t need to start it on the right side of the chains and let it fade in either.
 Just go straight at the heart of the chains.

-The Warden has a very similar speed to the Warden, but might carry just a little less glide.
+The Warden has a very similar speed to the Judge, but might carry just a little less glide.
 Maybe it was the weather, maybe it was the lack of a fade, but the Warden’s glide was there, just not as strong.

 Looking at the flight chart from inbounds Disc Golf, you’ll notice the very straight flight with distances right around other similar putters.
 At high speeds you won’t see much turn out of the Classic version which is followed by a very small fade.